 *Also, a voice in Written Chaos

-Jasmine Ferrufino (she/her) is a current student at SUNY Purchase.
+Jasmine Ferrufino (she/her) is a recent graduate from SUNY Purchase.
 She spends most of her time buying numerous books she had no room for and trying to build a safe writing community.
-Her work has appeared in Gutter Mag and Submission Mag.
+Her work has appeared in Gutter Mag, Submission Mag, and Brown Sugar Lit.
 Although, She spends most of her time doing things, nothing beats laying in her bed with her adorable kitten, Declan.

 - Favorite Author: Julie Kagawa

 Mackenzie (She/her) is a Theater Performance and Political Science Major at SUNY Purchase.
 She spends her free time reading, writing poetry, drawing and just about anything artistic.
 She also loves the theater both as an actress and audience member, especially shakespeare!
 Mackenzie is also a huge animal lover, with a special fondness for frogs and her two dogs.

 Favorite Movie: Lovely Bones

 Favorite Play: Macbeth